GrandyB/goxel/README.md

             - User = the user's chosen color
             - Inherited = the colour of the block beneath
             - Interpolated = USER <> INHERITED, the midpoint
+        - Noise panel added - can add random noise to texture the brush
     - Camera
         - First person camera (#)
             - Arrow keys for forward/back/left/right, Page Up/Down for up/down, RMB or MMB for look